MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 - Replies to saved emails aren't automatically saved.

-- If you update a saved meeting you can't save it again in Salesforce.
+- If you update a saved meeting, you can't save it again in Salesforce.
 Saving is a one-time action.

 - When you save an email or a meeting to Salesforce, it's shown as saved for you only.
 Other participants must save the email or meeting to Salesforce separately.